 Certainly.
-If you visit the Public Relations Office between 9 am and 4.30 pm on any day except Sundays and national holidays, you can receive our prospectus (available in Japanese only) and our campus map.
+If you visit Center for Admisshion between 9 am and 4.30 pm on any day except Sundays and national holidays, you can receive our prospectus (available in Japanese only) and our campus map.
 You are welcome to freely look around the campus, and although you are not permitted to enter the classrooms, studios and workrooms, you can observe them from outside.

 Since there are few students on campus during the summer, winter, and spring vacations, these times may not be appropriate times for your visit.
 The university is fully open to the public twice a year: at our open campus in mid-June and the art festival at the end of October.
 For the university schedule, please refer to the Calendar of Events.

-A: Since all classes, seminars, and exams are conducted solely in Japanese, you should be able to write, read, and speak Japanese fluently.
+Since most of all classes, seminars, and exams are conducted solely in Japanese, you should be able to write, read, and speak Japanese fluently.
 At the very least, you are required to sufficiently understand the application guidebook written in Japanese.
-Substitute language exam for international students and Japanese citizens returning from abroad may, at their request, be permitted.
-Copies of previous years' examinations (including the Japanese language test for international students) for the undergraduate level are available for purchase from below.

 We are happy to forward your e-mail to the specific individuals you would like to get in touch with.
 Information on our professors is available here (available in Japanese).

 What is the tuition fee?